IndranilGits/Coding/README.md

 5. Price Listener- Events monitoring for trading , if any matched price happens then it triggers a trading.
 6. On succesfull trading- a success message is printed.

+#note
+As few Lombok annotations were not working i explicitly declared the constructor, getter/setters, builder class